Skip to main content

 Why the NZSPA is being set up#

 The Ministerial inquiry into school property showed a need for change to the school property system.
+Schools told us the current one-size-fits-all operating model does not reflect the different needs of schools across New Zealand.

-The transition process #
+The transition process#

-The establishment board has been set up to support the transition to the new agency.
+A School Property Establishment Board has been set up to support the transition to the new agency.

 Once it is established, the NZSPA will be responsible for planning, building, maintaining and administrating the school property portfolio.

 The responsibility for education property and land will transfer to the NZSPA when it is established.
 Education property, including land currently owned by the Crown, will continue to be owned by the Crown.
-Approximately 700 Te Kōhanga Reo and ECEs lease education property and land.
-We expect that existing terms and conditions will continue to be honoured and there will be minimal disruption to ongoing operations, with details being worked through before NZSPA is established.
+All existing education property leasing and occupancy arrangements that the Ministry of Education holds will automatically transfer over to the NZSPA on the same terms and conditions.

 Engaging with us#